robertmaxrees/robertmaxrees.github.io/_drafts/2014-09-06-write-better-javascript.md

 var myArray = ['one', 'two', 'three', 'four', 'five'];

 for (var i = 0; i < myArray.length; i++) {
-	new GetWeird(myArray[i]);
+	new getWeird(myArray[i]);
 };
 {% endhighlight %}

-This code uses a constructor in a surprising way (to create an object that isn't saved anywhere) and creates an i variable that we simply don't need.
+This code uses a constructor in a surprising way - it creates an object that isn't saved anywhere, which makes it completely unnecessary.
+This also creates an `i` variable that we simply don't need.
 We could instead do something like this:

 {% highlight js %}
 var myArray = ['one', 'two', 'three', 'four', 'five'];

-var getWeird = function(currentNumber) {
-	console.log('you\'re on number ' + currentNumber);
-};

 myArray.forEach(getWeird);
 {% endhighlight %}

 This ditches the constructor and doesn't create unnecessary objects/variables.
 It keeps things predictable.
-Even if I did't give you the code for the function, you'd know it was simply being called, instead of creating a new object.
+Even though we don't have the code for the `getWeird` function, you'd know it's simply being called, instead of creating a new object.

 ## Make no assumptions